easy-updates-manager/easy-updates-manager/readme.txt

 For past changelogs, please visit our <a href="https://github.com/easy-updates-manager/easy-updates-manager/releases">GitHub</a>.

 == Upgrade Notice ==

+= 6.2.5 =
+Bug fix: internationalization was in the wrong place

 = 6.2.3 =
 Bug fix: options setting on plugins screen disappeared